Doctor Who exhibit opens to fans in Cardiff

 "It has created work too, because a lot of local people have been hired to create this, and through the additional tourism it'll bring in," Mr Murphy added.

-When a Doctor Who convention was held in Cardiff in March people travelled from around the world to attend, and global visitors from places as far apart as Australia, Paris, Holland are expected to make the journey this time.'New props'
+When a Doctor Who convention was held in Cardiff in March people travelled from around the world to attend, and global visitors from places as far apart as Australia, Paris, Holland are expected to make the journey this time.

 It is hoped queuing should be kept to a minimum as visitors have been allocated timeslots.